adam-lafontaine/SimpleImage/README.md

 ### Histograms

 The namespace simage::hist contains functionality for creating histograms of various color spaces.
-Still not sure if it belongs here or not.
+Still not sure if it belongs here or somewhere else.

 **See `/test_apps/hist_camera_test/`**